Agents

 Autonomous Decision Making

-Agents can make complex decisions based on your data.
+Agents can make complex decisions based on information they process.
 You can give them as much or as little control as needed - from simple binary classifications to complex multi-step workflows.

 Structured Outputs